Welcome to Swift | Silent | Deadly!

 Hello and welcome to Swift | Silent | Deadly, a personal blog by me, Justin “Graveyard” Fields!
 I’m on a mission to help others become more capable and competent human beings.

-I was that weird kid that knew from the time he was five or six that he would be in the military and sure enough, I enlisted shortly after high school.
+I was that weird kid that knew from five or six years that he would join the military.
+Sure enough, I enlisted shortly after high school and it was the best decision I ever made.
 Little did I know what a fantastic period I had chosen to embark on the adventure of a lifetime.
 The military sent me all over the world, including tours in Iraq and Afghanistan.
 It enabled me with a myriad of training that would be nearly impossible to duplicate on my own.
 But it didn’t stop there.
 After leaving military service, I continued deploying to high-threat environments with some other government agencies.

 After the sun set on that period of my life, I moved into my second professional decade.
 This period, which I’m still in, was about passing information along to others.
 For five years I taught special reconnaissance for a U.S. special operations asset.
 At the same time I began developing my own curriculum in digital tradecraft, which would come to be my livelihood, and is still my profession.
 If you’d like to know just a bit more about me and my background, click HERE.